Know The Time When To Change Ostomy Bag

 I guess the elephant in the room is this.
 There are so many choices of what you will find comfort in using, and ease in using for your pouching system.

 I personally use a Hollister pouching system.
 I have been using the following system for over four years now.
-It work for me, I am, comfortable with the system and best of all it performs always at a very high level for me.
+It works for me, I am, comfortable with the system and best of all it performs always at a very high level for me.

 I believe my percentage is well below 5% of the time I may experience any problems with it.
 That is very good I believe.